Sid Ryan: Biography

-Ryan has been recruited by human rights groups to act as a Canadian peace observer in Northern Ireland, to march alongside members of the United Farm Workers in California, he went to Texas with Ruben "Hurricane" Carter to lobby Texas politicians for a commutation of Stanley Faulder's death sentence, he championed the rights of Palestinians and was instrumental in having CUPE Ontario support the BDS campaign in order to exert peaceful pressure on the State of Israel to end the conflict with Palestine.
-He worked tirelessly with unions from across Canada and South America to defeat the Free Trade Agreement of the Americas (FTAA).
+Ryan marched alongside members of the United Farm Workers in California, went to Texas with Ruben "Hurricane" Carter to lobby Texas politicians for a commutation of Stanley Faulder's death sentence, was instrumental in having CUPE Ontario support the BDS campaign in order to pressure the State of Israel.
+He worked with unions from Canada and South America to defeat the Free Trade Agreement of the Americas (FTAA).

-He has worked for the New Democratic Party during every election since arriving in Canada.
+He has worked for the New Democratic Party since arriving in Canada.
 He ran for the party provincially in 1999, 2003 and 2007, as well as federally in 2004 and 2006.
 He is the recipient of the Canada 125 Medal, presented to Canadian citizens for their contributions to the good of the community and society in general.

 In November 2009, Ryan was acclaimed to the position of president of the Ontario Federation of Labour (OFL).
 He was re-elected for a second term in 2011 and again in 2013 and retired in 2015.
-During his six years as OFL president 4 unions undemocratically withheld union dues from the OFL because they disagreed with Ryan's leadership from the first day he was elected.
-Canada's largest private sector union, Unifor, which had supported him in the past, refused to support his re-election to a fourth term and instead supported a Unifor staff person who worked for Unifor President Jerry Dias.
+During his six years as OFL president 4 unions withheld union dues from the OFL because they disagreed with Ryan's leadership from the first day he was elected.
+Canada's largest private sector union, Unifor, which had supported him in the past, refused to support his re-election to a fourth term and instead supported a staff person who worked for Unifor President Jerry Dias.
 Following his retirement in 2015, Ryan wrote a book 'A Grander Vision'about growing up in Dublin, Ireland and his life in the Canadian labour movement.
 The book was published by Dundurn Press in April 2019.